 Like that, it lights the objects from farther behind (like in the image below).

 For this project, any camera will work, including compact cameras and camera phones.
 If you cannot mount a filter, hold the polarizing filter in front of your lens, and you will be fine.

 I tend to focus the scene manually.
 If the objects are displayed directly on to the monitor, I try to shoot with the widest aperture possible.
-That way, I’ll have minimum depth of field, and I’ll be able to blur the screen pixels as much as I can.
+That way, I’ll have the shallowest depth of field, and I’ll be able to blur the screen pixels as much as I can.